 Photosynth seems like it would tie into Google earth really well.
 Check out the Google Earth (GE) blog discussing Photosynth.
-If GE was combined with Photosynth, they could create an entire representation of the world in detail.
-Google Earth already allows users of Picasa, Google’s photo program, to geotag their photos and have them show up on the map.

 Now, what is the potential of this technology, where could this lead?
 Now that people can upload photos and organize them into three dimensional models, what is the next step?
 Where would Burroughs take this?